jyoung57/reading-notes/code-102/08-OperatorsAndLoops.md

 ># Questions:

 1. What is an expression in JavaScript?
+- An expression is a valid unit of code that resolves to a value.

 2. Why would we use a loop in our code?
+- To avoid using several if/else lines to get a specific response.

 3. When does a for loop stop executing?
+- Either once the condition is met or once the update has been met.

 4. How many times will a while loop execute?
+- It will continue to loop until the condition is met.